ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

   or Julia dependencies, because this would make it impossible to solve the conda environment

-Note that packages may have a different name on conda than on PyPI or CRAN.
+Note that packages may have a different name on `conda-forge <https://conda-forge.org/>`__ than on PyPI or CRAN.

 Several test jobs on CircleCI_ related to the installation of the tool will only run if you change the dependencies, these will be skipped for most pull